OCA/website-themes/README.md

 # Website themes for Odoo

-Themes that can be used in the website feature of Odoo.
+Themes which can be used in the website feature of Odoo.

 Translation Status
 ------------------